MarcusBarnes/MIK_workshop_Islandoracon_2017/README.md

 #### Outcome

-* Find a small image collection in an Islandora that implements the OAI-PMH provider, and create import packages from objects in the collection.
+* Find a small image collection in an Islandora repository that implements the OAI-PMH provider, and create import packages from objects in the collection.

 ```